osama784/RestaurantPOS/README.md

 # Restaurant POS

-manage your market's orders with a beautifull and interactive GUI👌 Created by me and my friend in Damascus University.
+manage your market's orders with a beautifull and interactive GUI👌<br>
+Created by me and my friend in Damascus University.

 Clone the project to your local computer: